Franchising: History

-Other companies tried franchising in one form or another after the Singer experience.
-For example, several decades later, General Motors Corporation established a somewhat successful franchising operation in order to raise capital.
+Other companies attempted franchising in one form or another after the Singer experience.
+For example, several decades later, General Motors established a somewhat successful franchising operation in order to raise capital.
 Perhaps the father of modern franchising, though, is Louis K. Liggett.
-In 1902, Liggett invited a group of druggists to join a "drug cooperative."
+In 1902, Liggett invited a group of druggists to join a "drug cooperative".
 As he explained to them, they could increase profits by paying less for their purchases, especially if they set up their own manufacturing company.
 His idea was to market private label products.
 About 40 druggists pooled $4,000 of their own money and adopted the name Rexall.
 Sales soared, and Rexall became a franchisor.
 The chain's success set a pattern for other franchisors to follow.

 Although many business owners did affiliate with cooperative ventures of one type or another, there was little growth in franchising until the early 20th century, and in whatever form franchising existed, it looked nothing like what it is today.
 As the United States shifted from an agricultural to an industrial economy, manufacturers licensed individuals to sell automobiles, trucks, gasoline, beverages, and a variety of other products.
 The franchisees did little more than selling the products, though.
 The sharing of responsibility associated with contemporary franchising arrangement did not exist to a great extent.
 Consequently, franchising was not a growth industry in the United States.

 It was not until the 1960s and 1970s that people began to take a close look at the attractiveness of franchising.
 The concept intrigued people with entrepreneurial spirit.
 However, there were serious pitfalls for investors, which almost ended the practice before it became truly popular.

 The United States is a leader in franchising, a position it has held since the 1930s when it used the approach for fast-food restaurants, food inns and, slightly later, motels at the time of the Great Depression.
 As of 2005, there were 909,253 established franchised businesses, generating $880.9 billion of output and accounting for 8.1 percent of all private, non-farm jobs.
 This amounts to 11 million jobs, and 4.4 percent of all private sector output.

 Mid-sized franchises like restaurants, gasoline stations and trucking stations involve substantial investment and require all the attention of a businessperson.